Holy Himalaya Eco Trek

 10 Hours+ Drive

-Today, we start our journey back to Kathmandu.
-We begin with a 4-5-hour drive from Taplejung to Dharan, departing early in the morning and arriving by midday.
-If time permits, we'll explore the vibrant city of Dharan for a while.
-In the afternoon, we board a night bus to Kathmandu, a longer journey of 7-8 hours.
-This day offers a mix of scenic driving and city exploration, culminating in our overnight travel back to the capital, where our adventure concludes.
+Today is the return day to Kathmandu.
+Again, a drive of 4-5 hours from Taplejung to Dharan will be made early in the morning and reach by noon.
+If time permits, we take some little time to explore this vibrant city of Dharan.
+Later in the afternoon, drive overnight to Kathmandu, which will take 7-8 hours.
+This day offers both scenic driving and city exploration, culminating in our night drive back to the capital, bringing our adventure to a close.

 23